Honors in Studio Art

 - a proposal for the intended Honors inquiry

 The work submitted for review does not necessarily have to be along the same lines as the intended Honors project, but it should demonstrate the student’s capability to perform mature visual research.
-Reviews of application materials for the Honors Program take place annually in mid-April.
+Reviews of application materials for the Honors Program take place during the first week of the Fall semester, prior to the Add/Drop deadline.

 We use SlideRoom to review applications.
 Follow these steps to prepare materials for upload.